thegetty/quire-docs/content/about/roadmap.md

 The Quire team at Getty continues work on Quire as a whole, including making improvements to the installation process, the overall architecture, and ongoing enhancements for web accessibility.

-We also have planned a number of specific features being developed in conjunction with forthcoming Getty Publications’ books, which will also be built into Quire and released to the community.
+We also plan to develop a number of specific features in conjunction with forthcoming Getty Publications’ books, which will also be built into Quire and released to the community.

 ## Quire Features in Development